Emzzy241/Emzzy241/README.md

 ## 💼 Work Experience

+### Backend Developer, Intern
+**Syarpa | Remote ** *(May 2024 – Aug 2024)*
+- Contributing to Bloom, one of Syarpa’s core products, used for saving, investing in U.S Stocks, and paying bills.
+- Implemented the Prohibited Countries API endpoint to reduce exposure to restricted regions by 15%.
+- Conducting in-depth research into Anti-Money Laundering (AML) systems, evaluating architecture for a custom in-house solution that could reduce third-party service costs by over $5,000/month.

+### Backend Developer, Intern
+**Aptus Agency | Remote** *(May 2024 – Aug 2024)*
+- Developed and deployed a Password Recovery API endpoint, increasing user account recovery success rate by 30% and reducing support requests related to login issues.
+- Engineered Role-Based Access Control (RBAC) using TypeScript, resulting in a 40% improvement in access management efficiency and a reduction in unauthorized access incidents.
+- Actively participated in Agile ceremonies, including daily stand-ups and weekly sprint reviews, contributing to a 20% improvement in sprint delivery consistency.
+- Delivered timely updates and progress reports to the Technical Lead, maintaining 100% transparency and alignment on development goals and priorities.
+- Collaborated via Jira for task tracking, Bitbucket for version control, and Google Chat for team communication.

+### Software Engineer, Intern
+**Ceresense | Ilorin, KWR, NGR** *(May 2024 – Aug 2024)*
+- Contributed to the design and development of **Skill Centrum**, an enterprise-level skill scouting application.
+- Optimized backend APIs using **.NET**, improving response time by **30%** and reducing memory usage by **20%**.
+- Gained expertise in backend development with .NET through hands-on projects and mentorship from senior engineers.

 ### Software Engineer, Intern
 **Ceresense | Ilorin, KWR, NGR** *(May 2024 – Aug 2024)*
 - Contributed to the design and development of **Skill Centrum**, an enterprise-level skill scouting application.